bunkeak/my-jekyll-website/_posts/2023-02-22-advances-into-stoicism.md

 {% include image.html file="2023_01.jpg" alt="Bicycle in the light, relaxing atmosphere." caption="First of January, taking our time." %}

 Here is our state at the very beginning of the year, we did not party, we did an early walk on the first of January.
-Quite and beautiful, it was mesmerizing.
+Quiet and beautiful, it was mesmerizing.

 Also, as every year, there are a lot of suggestions what you could improve, your weight, leave bad habits behind.
-It was refreshing not responding to all those well meant suggestions.
+It was refreshing not responding to all those well-meant suggestions.

 The idea is to start small, change indeed things, but generally not what is suggested around me.
 How to stay calm even if things do not work out as we want them to.
 Try to stay relaxed by increasing the challenges only step by step and try to adjust accordingly.